-Miscanthus Giganteus clon Illinois
+Non-Invasive Miscanthus Giganteus Clon Illinois Planting Material

 Unlock the unparalleled beauty and eco-friendly allure of perennial Miscanthus Giganteus crop, your premier choice for hedge establishment and innovative landscape design.
-Renowned for its towering plumes and versatile applications, Miscanthus Giganteus stands as a beacon of sustainability and aesthetic excellence.

 Loam